We are supporting with

 Why is it a problem?

-What is childhood development?
+First things first: what is childhood development?

 Childhood development is simply the process by which a child changes over time.
 In broad terms, it can cover the time between conception and an individual becoming a fully functioning adult.
 Another way to describe this process is the change from total dependence to full independence.